 Stedelijk Museum Amsterdam is open daily from 10:00 a.m. to 6 p.m.

 How to Get There

 - Public transport: You can quickly get around Amsterdam by public transport (metro and tram), which is by the way included in the I amsterdam City Card, too.
 From Amsterdam Central Station, take Tram 2 or Tram 12 to Amstelstation and exit at the Museumplein.
-From there, it’s just a 2-minute walk to Stedelijk.
+From there, it’s just a 2-minute walk to the Stedelijk Museum.

 - By Bike or on Foot: If the weather is good and we have time, we like to walk around Amsterdam.
 If you’re visiting Amsterdam as a tourist, I recommend you to do so too.
 That’s because you’ll get to see a lot of the city when walking.
-Biking from the Amsterdam Central Station takes just over 15 minutes via the S100.
-On foot, it would take about 35 minutes to reach the museum, which is just over three kilometers away from the Amsterdam Central Station.
+Biking from the Amsterdam Central Station to Stedelijk Museum takes just over 15 minutes via the S100.
+On foot, it takes about 35 minutes to reach the museum, which is just over three kilometers away from the Amsterdam Central Station.

 Food and Drinks

 Food and drinks are NOT allowed inside the museum.
-You can, however, have a meal at the museum’s TEN Restaurant or a snack at The Zadelhoff café.
+If you’re really hungry, you can have a meal at the museum’s TEN Restaurant or a snack at The Zadelhoff café.
 We usually don’t eat at the museum itself, but head to the city center for lunch after our visit.

-Dogs are NOT allowed inside the museum apart from registered service dogs.
+As in most museums, dogs are not allowed inside the museum apart from registered service dogs.